DJ Steward

-D. J. Steward (born October 2, 2001) is an American professional basketball player for the Stockton Kings of the NBA G League.
+Danny Boy Steward (born October 2, 2001) is an American professional basketball player for Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA) and the EuroCup.
 He played college basketball for the Duke Blue Devils.
 He was a consensus five-star recruit and one of the best shooting guards in the 2020 class.
 He finished his high school career at Whitney M. Young Magnet High School in Chicago, Illinois.

 High school career

-Steward first attended Fenwick High School in Oak Park, Illinois In 2018, he transferred to Whitney Young High School in Chicago, Illinois for his remaining years of high school.
+Steward first attended Fenwick High School in Oak Park, Illinois.
+In 2018, he transferred to Whitney Young High School in Chicago, Illinois for his remaining years of high school.
 Steward averaged 24.1 points, 4.6 rebounds and 3.1 assists per game in the 2019 Nike EYBL circuit.
 In the Highland Shootout versus Christian Brothers College High School in January 2020, Steward scored a shootout-high 40 points including the game-tying bucket in a 66–64 victory.
 He was named a McDonald's All-American.